 Why is fire protection critical here?

-Legal framework and standards
+Legal basis and standards

-What rules apply?
+What regulations apply?

-Planning of loading areas
+Planning and construction of loading areas

-Location and separation
+Location, distances and separation

 Ventilation and gas extraction